 Above, we have delved into things you should never do with daily contact lenses.
 Fortunately, if you do make a mistake, you can remove the lens and replace it with a fresh one.
 The few dollars you might save by not opening a new pack aren't worth the damage a mistake can cause.

-If you have any questions or are interested in finding out more about contact lenses, contact West Houston Eye in West Houston today.
+If you have any questions or are interested in finding out more about contact lenses, contact Eye Shop in West Houston today.
 Dr. Rhodes will be happy to explain how to care for your eyes and maintain your vision.